Investigate machines in the Windows Defender ATP Machines list

 - Behaviors mode: displays "detections" and selected events of interest

-- Verbose mode: displays "behaviors" (including "detections"), and all reported events
+- Verbose mode: displays all raw events without aggregation or filtering

-- User – Click the drop-down button to filter the machine timeline by the following user associated events:
+User account – Click the drop-down button to filter the machine timeline by the following user associated events:

 - Logon users